minio/kes-docs/content/concepts/_index.md

     - /v1/key/*/my-key-internal*
 ```

 The `my-policy` contains four allow rules and one deny rule.

-A KES server will evaluate a policy as following:
- 1. Evaluate all deny patterns.
-If any deny pattern matches then reject the request with a `prohibited by policy` error.
- 2. Evaluate all allow patterns.
-If at least one allow pattern matches then KES will accept the request.
- 3. Reject the request with the same `prohibited by policy` error since no allow rule matches.
+KES processes the `deny` rule first.
+`my-policy` contains a deny rule that prevents any key API operation (`key/*/`) for all resources (i.e. keys) with a name prefix `my-key-internal`.
+If a client submits any type of API operation using a key with that prefix, KES prohibits it.
+For example, KES would reject any of the following under this policy:
+- `/v1/key/create/my-key-internal`
+- `/v1/key/generate/my-key-internal`
+- `/v1/key/generate/my-key-internal2`

+If the request does not match any `deny` pattern, KES evaluates the request against the `allow` rules.

-In case of the `my-policy`, KES will allow creating a key named `my-key` but trying to create a key named `my-key2`
+In case of the `my-policy`, KES allows requests under the policy to create a key named `my-key`.
+If the user tries to create a key named `my-key2` or any other character combination, the request returns with the `prohibited by policy` error since no `allow` rule matches the request.

-will fail since no allow rule matches `/v1/key/create/my-key2`.
-However, generating new data encryption keys (DEKs)
-as well as decrypting encrypted (DEKs) using any key with a name prefix `my-key` is allowed.
-For example, both,
+When the user requests to generate new data encryption keys (DEKs) or to decrypt encrypted (DEKs), the policy allows any key with a name prefix of `my-key`.
-`/v1/key/generate/my-key` and `/v1/key/generate/my-key2` would be allowed.

-Further, `my-policy` contains a deny rule that prevents any key API operation (`key/*/`) for all resources (i.e. keys)
-with a name prefix `my-key-internal`.
-So, for example `/v1/key/create/my-key-internal`, `/v1/key/generate/my-key-internal`
-and `/v1/key/generate/my-key-internal2` would all be rejected.
+KES allows either `/v1/key/generate/my-key` or `/v1/key/generate/my-key2`, but prohibits `/v1/key/generate/key-to-generate1`.

+#### See Also
-For more information about policies and more examples refer to: [Policy Configuration](https://github.com/minio/kes/wiki/Configuration#policy-configuration)
+- For more information about policies and more examples refer to: [Policy Configuration]({{< relref "/tutorials/configuration.md#policy-configuration" >}})
-For a comprehensive overview over the KES server APIs refer to: [Server API](https://github.com/minio/kes/wiki/Server-API#api-overview)
+- For a comprehensive overview over the KES server APIs refer to: [Server API]({{< relref "Server-API#api-overview" >}})

-#### Policy-Identity Relation
+### Policy-Identity Relation

-The policy-identity mapping is a one-to-many relation.
-So, there can be arbitrary many identities associated to
+The policy-identity mapping is a one-to-many relation, meaning you may associate many identities to the same policy.
-the same policy.
-However, the same identity can only be associated to one policy at one point in time.
-But
+However, you can only associate an identity to one policy at a time on a KES server.
-there is one important caveat here:

-The one-to-many relation only holds for one server.
-So, the same identity `A` can be associated to one policy `P`
+Multiple KES servers can each have their own policy-identify relationship sets.
+For example, KES server `Server1` may associate identity `Ann` to the policy `Policy1`
-at the KES server `S1` but can also be associated to a different policy `Q` at the KES server `S2`.
-So, the two KES servers `S1` and `S2` have distinct and independent policy-identity sets.
+KES server `Server2` can associate the same identity, `Ann` to a different policy, `Policy2`.
+The two KES servers `Server1` and `Server2` have distinct and independent policy-identity relationships.

+### The *`root`* Identity

-Further, you may recall that the KES server computes the client identity from its certificate:
+As previously described, the KES server computes the client identity from its certificate.
+This normally computes to a cryptographic SHA-256 value.
-**`🆔 ═ SHA-256(📜.PublicKey)`**.
-However, when specifying the identity-policy mapping it is totally
-valid to associate an arbitrary identity value to a policy.
-So, the identity value does not need to be
+However, when specifying the identity-policy mapping it is totally valid to associate an arbitrary identity value to a policy.
-an actual SHA-256 hash value.
-It can be `"_"`, `"disabled"`, `"foobar123"` or literally any other value.
+The associated identity can be `"_"`, `"disabled"`, `"foobar123"` or any other value.
 This is in particular useful for dealing with the special *root* identity.

-#### The *root* Identity

-The KES server has a special *root* identity that **must** be specified - either via the configuration file or
+The KES server has a special *`root`* identity that you **must** specify.
+You specify the *`root`* identify either by the KES [configuration file]({{< relref "/tutorials/configuration.md" >}}) or the `--root` CLI option.
-the `--root` CLI option.
-In general, *root* is like any other identity except that it cannot be associated to any policy but can perform arbitrary API operations.
+In general, *`root`* acts like any other identity with the exception that it cannot be associated to a policy.
+Instead, *`root`* can perform arbitrary API operations.

-So, the *root* identity is especially useful for initial provisioning and management tasks.
-However, within centrally managed and/or automated deployments - like [Kubernetes](https://kubernetes.io/) - *root* is not necessary and only a security risk.
-If an attacker gains access to the *root's* private key and certificate it can perform arbitrary operations.
+The *`root`* identity is especially useful for initial provisioning and management tasks.

+Centrally managed or automated deployments, such as [Kubernetes](https://kubernetes.io/), do not require the *`root`* identity, which serves only as a security risk.
+If an attacker gains access to the *`root`* identity's private key and certificate, the attacker can perform arbitrary operations.

-Even though a *root* identity must always be specified, it is possible to *effectively disable* it.
-This can be done by specifying a *root* identity value that **never** will be an actually (SHA-256) hash value - for example
+Even though a *`root`* identity must always be specified, you can *effectively disable* it.
+This can be done by specifying a *`root`* identity value that will **never** be an actual (SHA-256) hash value.
-`--root=_` (underscore) or `--root=disabled`.
-Since **`🆔 ═ SHA-256(📜.PublicKey)`** will never be e.g.
+For example `--root=_` (underscore) or `--root=disabled`.
-`disabled` it becomes impossible to perform an operation as *root*.
+Since KES does not ever compute a cryptographic identity to `_` or `disabled`, it becomes impossible to perform an operation as *`root`*.

+**Note:**
-> Note that even though *root* can perform arbitrary API operation, it cannot change the *root* identity itself.
+Even though *`root`* can perform arbitrary API operations, it cannot change the *`root`* identity itself.
-> The *root* identity can only be specified/changed via the CLI or configuration file.
-So, an attacker cannot
+The *`root`* identity can only be specified or changed through the CLI or the configuration file.
-> become the *root* identity by tricking the current *root*.
-The attacker either has to compromise *root's*
+Therefore, an attacker cannot become the *`root`* identity by tricking the current *`root`*.
-> private key or change the initial server configuration.
+The attacker either has to compromise the *`root`* identity's private key or change the initial server configuration.